 Student wellbeing is incorporated throughout the fibre of the everyday workings of the school as a community.
 It is both implicit in the way we operate and interact as well as explicit in our structures, scheduled programs and expectations.

-Teachers K-12 are trained to note any concerns they have for their students’ wellbeing in our central student support system.
+Teachers K to12 are trained to note any concerns they have for their students’ wellbeing in our central student support system.
 This creates a holistic picture of each child’s wellbeing that can be shared efficiently with appropriate staff so concerns are not overlooked.
-Age appropriate Student Support Teams include Heads and Deputies of sub schools, school psychologists and wellbeing staff.
+Age appropriate student support teams include heads and deputies of sub schools, school psychologists and wellbeing staff.
 They meet weekly to review cases and develop support plans.

-Three on-campus psychologists are available to assist students K-12, parents and staff, as required.
-The experienced psychology team provide short-term therapy adopting evidenced-based practice across a broad range of service areas including grief and separation, anxiety and mood based concerns.
+Three on-campus psychologists are available to assist students K to12, parents and staff, as required.
+The experienced psychology team provide short-term therapy adopting evidenced-based practice across a broad range of service areas including grief and separation, anxiety and mood-based concerns.

 Student wellbeing, morale, commitment and satisfaction is enhanced by the connections they make through the House system.

-Each student is allocated to one of four Houses: Acacia, Grevillea, Ironbark and Nicholii.
-Every week students gather for half an hour in House Families of fifteen or so children from K-12, reflecting the notion of school as a family where very child is known and valued.
+Each student is allocated to one of five Houses: Acacia, Banksia, Grevillea, Ironbark and Nicholii.
+Every week students gather for half-an-hour in House Families of fifteen or so children from K to 12, reflecting the notion of school as a family where every child is known and valued.
 Older students mentor younger ones and the younger ones get advice from older role models.

 A community of respect